 Membership and Peer Review Committee

 Section 2.
 Excepting the Scholarship and Awards Committee, the President shall appoint members to the standing committees, except the Contingency Account Committee, and each committee shall select its own chairperson.

 Section 3.
-Each standing committee shall inform the President and Board of Directors of its activities at each quarterly board meeting in the form of a written report, or as otherwise requested by the President.
+Each standing committee shall inform the President and Board of its activities at each quarterly board meeting in the form of a written report, or as otherwise requested by the President.
 Each standing committee shall provide a report for the annual membership meeting.

 Section 4.
 The President shall appoint such other special committees (Ad-Hoc) as may be desirable for the conduct of the business of the Society.